In this Article

 - What other names is Pu-erh Tea known by?

 - Are there safety concerns?

 - Are there any interactions with medications?

 - Dosing considerations for Pu-erh Tea.

-If you are pregnant or breast-feeding, pu-erh tea in small amounts is probably not harmful.
-However, do not drink more than three cups a day of pu-erh tea.
-Too much caffeine might cause premature delivery, low birth weight, and harm to the baby.
+Special Precautions & Warnings:Pregnancy and breast-feeding: If you are pregnant or breast-feeding, pu-erh tea in small amounts is probably not harmful.
+However, do not drink more than two cups of pu-erh tea in a day.
+Too much caffeine might cause miscarriage, premature delivery, low birth weight, and harm to the baby.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.